kamkor/blog/_posts/2015-9-18-Covariance-And-Contravariance-In-Scala.md

 install(new VendingMachine[SoftDrink])
 {% endhighlight %}

-However, a `VendingMachine` of type `Drink` can't be passed to install method, because `Drink` is a supertype of `SoftDrink`.
+However, a `VendingMachine` of type `Drink` can't be passed to install method, because `Drink` is a super type of `SoftDrink`.
 That would be contravariant subtyping.
-Contravariance is explained later in this post.
+[Contravariance is explained later in this post](#contravariance).

 {% highlight scala %}
 // Compile error ! contravariant subtyping